FailAcademy/learning/wdp-vancouver/_slides/week-05/04-performance.md

 # Minification & Gzipping

-Minification does things like removing whitespace, comments, and non-required semicolons, and reducing hex code lengths.
-We already do this to our CSS and JS with Gulp!
+Minification does things like removing whitespace, comments, and reducing hex code lengths.
+The good news is we are already doing this to our CSS and JS with Gulp!

-Gzipping finds repetitive strings and replaces them with pointers to the first instance of that string.
-It must be done at the server level (and how you do will depend on what kind of web server you're using).
+Gzipping finds repetitive strings and replaces them with "pointers" to the first instance of that string.
+It must be done server-side (and how you do will depend on what kind of web server you're using).

 **Doing both is ideal.** However since Gzipping requires server-side configuration it wont work for our current project.
 With WordPress there are [plugins](https://en-ca.wordpress.org/plugins/w3-total-cache/) that help with this.